 However, by using data profiling (and borrowing pipeline techniques), developers can lead effective migrations.
 This process involves conducting an early assessment, predicting the level of effort needed, and planning accordingly.
 This approach increases the confidence of the project team and enables them to deliver within a reliable timeline.

 The rollout of a new MDM application is very similar to an ERP system.
-However, it often takes much longer as integrations need to take place across many applications.
+However, it often takes much longer because integrations need to occur across multiple applications.

 With data profiling, teams can see all the systems being integrated by the MDM project.
-They can then scope out the level of effort needed, and use the profile results to accelerate building cross-reference tables (XREF) otherwise known as crosswalk tables.
+They can then assess the level of effort required and use the profile results to accelerate building cross-reference tables (XREF), also known as crosswalk tables.

 Your profiling technique will largely depend on your use case and what you seek to accomplish.
-Marlene Simon recommends you look at the basic profile to determine your next steps, which can be broken down into questions:
+Look at the basic profile to determine your next steps, which can be broken down into questions:

 Do you need to explore cross-column profiling?